 Paraphrasing: Paraphrasing is repeating in your words what you interpreted someone else to be saying.
-Paraphrasing is powerful means to further the understanding of the other person and yourself.
+Paraphrasing is a powerful mean to further the understanding of the other person and yourself.

 Powerful Question: Powerful questions provoke thought, stimulate reflective thinking, challenge assumptions, generate energy, touch a deeper meaning, and evoke more questions.